PaulSHahn/emacssetup/README.md

 sudo apt-get build-dep emacs25 # or most recent version available. sudo apt-get install libgtk-3-dev libwebkit2gtk-4.0-dev
 # change the prefix to be whereever you wish.
 Your local home directory if you want.
-./configure --with-modules --with-cairo --with-xwidgets --with-x-toolkit=gtk3 --prefix=/opt/npc --exec-prefix=/opt/npc
+./configure --with-modules --with-cairo --with-xwidgets --with-x-toolkit=gtk3 --prefix=/opt/paul --exec-prefix=/opt/paul
 make -j
-sudo mkdir /opt/npc
+sudo mkdir /opt/paul
-sudo chmod 755 /opt/npc
+sudo chmod 755 /opt/paul
-sudo make install prefix=/opt/npc exec-prefix=/opt/npc
+sudo make install prefix=/opt/paul exec-prefix=/opt/paul
 ```

-**FIXME:** add SuSE and RHEL/CentOS build instructions
+**FIXME:** Add RHEL/CentOS 7 build instructions

-# Kenesis Advantage II emacs setup
+# Keyboard setup, Kenesis Advantage II emacs setup

-What follows is specific to the keyboard I use.
-It is of no use to anyone who doesn't also use the Advantage II keyboard.
+This sections contains configuration notes specific to the Advantage II keyboard.

-Note that the Keyboard manual is here:
+Note that the Keyboard manual is found here:

 <https://kinesis-ergo.com/wp-content/uploads/Adv2-Users-Manual-fw1.0.517-4-24-20.pdf>

-## Keypad layer
+## What is the Keypad layer?

 The *kp* prefix used below indicates that we are referring to the keypad layer of the Advantage II keyboard.

-What does *keypad layer* jargon mean?
+What does *keypad layer* mean?

-Well, another layer you have used on any keyboard is the shift layer.
+Well, a layer you have used on any keyboard is the *shift* layer.
 The shift key temporarily enters this layer while held down.
-The capslock toggles turning
-it off and on.
-Obviously, the shift layer makes the keys print capitals instead of lower case.
+The capslock toggles turning it off and on-- without having to keep holding down the shift key.
+Obviously, the shift layer makes the keys print capitals instead of lower case and symbols instead of numbers.
 Similarly, the number lock key locks the 10 key to emit numbers.

-In this case of the keypad layer, the *keypd* button at the top right triggers this separate mode.
+In the case of the keypad layer, the *keypd* button at the top right triggers this separate mode.
 It is used out of the box to let you ten key.
-Like most
-laptop keyboards, the keyboard doesn't have a physically separate keypad for 10 key.
-Pressing this, turns the keys on the rightmost side of the keyboard into a
+Like most laptop keyboards, the keyboard doesn't have a physically separate keypad for 10 key.
+The keypad layer turns the keys on the rightmost side of the keyboard into a 10 key.
-10 key.
 So key *u* on a qwerty version of the Advantage II keyboard becomes *7*, and so forth.

-I use the keypad layer to store programmable macros to keys and key combinations inside the keyboard map.
-I just avoid overlaying the right-side keys (in-case I
-ever want to 10-key).
-This means the keybindings don't interfere with other normal uses of the keyboard.
+I use (or abuse) the keypad layer to bind programmed macros to keys, or to key combinations.
+This means, that when I am in the keypad layer, pressing specific keys will run specific macros.
+I avoid reprogramming the right-side keys (in-case I ever want to 10-key).
+This means the custom keybindings don't interfere with other normal uses of the keyboard, or with 10-key mode.

-The default macros I have stored and bound to the keypad layer run complex chorded *emacs* commands that I don't like remembering or typing
+The default macros I have stored and bound to the keypad layer run complex chorded *emacs* commands that I don't like remembering or typing over-and-over.
-over-and-over.
 A list of these macros and their new keypad layer bindings follows in the next section.

-The *kp* prefix that I use below indicates that we must be in the keypad layer and then press the key combination. *kp-a* means pressing the *a* key when in
-keypad mode.
-You can do this by pressing *keypd* to lock the keypad layer, pressing the *a* key-- and then pressing the *keypd* key again to exit the keypad
+The *kp* prefix that I use below indicates that we must be in the keypad layer and then press the key combination. *kp-a* means pressing the *a* key when in keypad mode.
+You can do this by pressing *keypd* to lock the keypad layer, pressing the *a* key-- and then pressing the *keypd* key again to exit the keypad layer.
-layer.

-So far, that is not much more efficient than just using the complex long chorded *emacs* command.
+So far, that is not much of an improvement over using the chorded *emacs* keybindings and commands.
 So why bother?

-Well, I use a foot pedal to toggle turning the keypad layer on and off (like the shift key does for the shift layer).
+Well, I use a Kensis foot pedal to toggle turning the keypad layer on and off (like the shift key does for the shift layer).

-So when I press and hold the footpedal and hit the c key (*kp-c*) the keyboard runs an internal macro that I have programmed.
-This causes it to "type": *Cntl-c p
+So when I press and hold the footpedal and hit the c key (*kp-c*), the keyboard runs an internal macro that I have programmed.
+This causes it to "type": *Cntl-c p c*.
-c*.
 This is the command used in *emacs* projectile mode to compile a project.

 Of course, this won't work if you don't first program the macros into your keyboard.
 Here are the macros I have programmed into mine and what they do: